riklinssen/SP-Treatmentcategories/readme.md

   - impact evaluation voice/shifted norms and attitudes  - Myanmar 2019/2020

-Code to reproduce analyses and visuals for SP-Myanmar analyses treatment categories. <add link>.
+Code to reproduce analyses and visuals for Strategic Partnership impact evaluations, disaggregation based on treatment categories, based on data from Myanmar, expanded to Vietnam. <add link>.

 # Technologies
 Project is created with: